sw704e21/dmiai/README.md

 * IQ Test Solver: **1 time** <br>

 Upon completion of the contest, the top 5 highest-ranking teams will be asked to submit their training code and the trained models for validation.
 The final ranking is announced on 30/11.

+<h2>How to get a server for deployment?</h2>
+When you are doing the submission we are expecting you to host the server at which the REST API can be deployed.
+You can sign up to <a href="https://azure.microsoft.com/da-dk/free/students/">Azure for Students</a>, where you will get free credits that you can use to create a virtual machine.
+We expect you all to be able to do this, since the competition is only for students.
+Alternatively, you can also be deploying your submission locally. <br>
+The following contain the necessary links for creating a virtual machine<br>

+* <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal">Creating a linux virtual machine</a> <br>
+* <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop">Install and configure xrdp to use Remote Desktop</a> <br>
+* <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal#create-an-inbound-security-rule">Create an inbound security Rule</a>.
+This ensures, that the API endpoints can be accessed when submitting.<br>

+<h3>What if I have already used my Azure Student Credits?</h3>
+If you have already used your credicts, reach out to us on either <a href="https://discord.gg/R9cvaZyzdu">discord ENSURE LINK IS UPDATED</a> or on<a href="provideamailhere@ambolt.io"> and we will help you out.<br>